veerserif/GAMMA-manual/Keybinds,-PDA-and-HUD.md

 [<img src="https://cdn.discordapp.com/attachments/914216733810761798/936956601296883792/GAMMA_keymap.png" alt="An image showing keybinds for G.A.M.M.A. overlaid on a QWERTY keyboard." width="800"/>](https://cdn.discordapp.com/attachments/914216733810761798/936956601296883792/GAMMA_keymap.png)

 *Click through for full size.
-Image from Discord, #keybinds-in-gamma channel.*
+Image from Discord, #keybinds-in-gamma channel.
+Image from Jan 29, 2022 and may be out of date.*

 ## Anomaly/S.T.A.L.K.E.R. default binds
 All of these keybinds can be changed in `Settings > Controls > Keybinds`.
 Mouse scroll wheel cannot be bound.